anjanibarlapati/clean-code-practices/practices/practices.md

         return counter;
     }
     ```
-    Good Example (refactored to a pure function):
+    **Good Example (refactored to a pure function)**

     ``` JavaScript
     function increment(counter) {
         return counter + 1;
     }
     let currentCounter = 0;
-    console.log(increment(currentCounter));  // Output: 1
+    console.log(increment(currentCounter));
     ```
     **Adavantages:**

     1. Easier to Test: Since the output is predictable and based only on inputs, pure functions are easier to test.

     2. Predictability: The same input always produces the same output, so there are no surprises.

     3. Composability: Pure functions can be composed together to build more complex behaviors without side effects.

-   **Disadvantages:**

-   1. State Changes: For certain tasks (like UI updates or interacting with databases), you may need to handle side effects, which pure functions can't do directly.

-   2. Data Overhead: Pure functions often require passing all necessary data as arguments, which can be cumbersome for large applications.